spapadopoulos/EnergyPlusOpt/README.md

 __Problem definition:__ We try to optimize HVAC heating and cooling set points in office spaces with respect to _energy savings_ and _occupants' thermal comfort_.

+* __HVAC_opt_multiobjective.m__ -- We formulate the objetive functions as the output of EnergyPlus simulation

-We solve the problem using genetic algorithms
+* __ga_run.m__ -- We solve the problem using a genetic algorithm solver (i.e. NSGA-II)

+For detailed problem formulation and case study results see [here](https://www.sciencedirect.com/science/article/pii/S036013231930232X?dgcid=author)